caiks/WBOT02/README.md

 If `entropy_minimum` is set to some non-zero positive real number, e.g. `"entropy_minimum" : 1.2`, records with lower entropies will be rejected.
 See also the discussion about [browsing entropies](#interactive_entropies) above.
 Note that the `entropy_minimum` functionality is only used after *model* 47, when it was noticed that interesting features such as faces were being ignored in favour of the dark corners so common in Film Noir.
 After minimum entropy was added no *model* had induce failures.
 That is, the *models* remained incomplete everywhere with all leaf *slices* having potential *alignments*.

 *Model* 52 also constrains the minimum *diagonal* to be 12.0.
 This number was choosen to be at the minimum of the distribution of *diagonals*.
 The idea is to avoid the mostly small *alignments* that are caused purely by the *shuffled histogram*.
+Note that minimum entropy may obviate the need for minimum *diagonal*.

 *Model* 52 was run in random mode 1 in `actor003` with 48 Film Noir videos using the following configuration, `model052.json` -
 ```